mosteo/rxada/README.md

 ### Rationale and design goals ###

-I became acquainted with RxJava recently, and soon appreciated its power for tidy code and sane concurrency in event driven systems (like Android).
+I became acquainted with RxJava recently, and soon appreciated its power for tidy code and sane concurrency in event-driven systems (like Android).
 This is particularly true when using Java 8 with lambda functions.

 Given Ada lack of lambda functions and inline generics, increased verbosity is inevitable: functions have to be declared in advance (and at library level), and the types involved require generic instantiations in advance too.